Pronunciation of 'Delonix'

 English (United States)

-A genus of flowering plants in the family Fabaceae, known for their vibrant flowers.
+A genus of flowering plants in the family Fabaceae, known for the flamboyant tree (Delonix regia).

 Ελληνικά (Greek)

-Derived from Greek, referring to the evident claw-like shape of the petals.
+Derived from Greek words meaning 'visible claw,' referring to the shape of the flower petals.

 Pronounced as 'theh-LOH-niks,' with stress on the second syllable.
 'Theh' as in 'there,' 'loh' as in 'low,' and 'niks' as in 'nicks.'